Nov. 17 at the Georgetown Recreation Center

-- Please do not enter the building until your appointment time.
-Due to distancing requirements, there is no waiting area.
+- Please do not enter the bus until your appointment time.

-- Every donation bed, interview booth, questionnaire computer, and squeeze ball at all donor centers and mobile blood drives are thoroughly cleaned after each donor’s use.
-Canteen recovery areas are thoroughly cleaned every hour.
+- Every donation bed, interview booth, questionnaire computer, and squeeze ball at all donor centers and mobile blood drives are cleaned after each donor’s use.
+All waiting and canteen recovery areas are cleaned every hour.